Who are we?

 Tax card/D number

 If you are a foreign worker, you must have a D number to obtain a tax card.
-Anyone who is getting a D number must personally attend at the tax office with a valid ID.
+Anyone who is getting a D number must personally appear at the tax office with a valid ID.
 This also applies to Norwegian nationals who move back to Norway.
 More information about tax card and D number, application forms, and identification requirements can be found at

 Norwegian Tax Authorities (skatteetaten.no)